Attracting Birds

 Where and how to mount it

 Check the box every week or so during nesting season (April through July across most of North America).
 If coarse grass, chicken feathers, or trash appears inside, that is a House Sparrow nest.
 Remove it immediately and keep removing it.
-Doing so is legal and is the standard recommendation from bluebird conservation groups.
+Doing so is legal and is the standard recommendation from bluebird conservation groups, including the practical steps laid out in the North American Bluebird Society's downloadable fact sheets on house sparrow control and predator guards.

 Feeding Mealworms to Bluebirds